 To create a fair game you must share your unique Bingo card with Jessica before February 1st.
-You can share a photo of your prepped fabric (with transferred stitch guidelines), a copy of your mini grid key, or a written description of your card (Example: B1: Cretan, B2: Woven bar, B3: Thorn stitch, etc.)
+You can share a photo of your prepped fabric (with transferred stitch templates), a copy of your mini grid key, or a written description of your card (Example: "row 1: cretan, ribbed spider web, chain...")

-Or share a photo of your card on Instagram with the tag #embroiderybingo2022
+- Share a photo of your card on Instagram with the tag #embroiderybingo2023

 How to Play

-- Each day, beginning on February 1st, Jessica will call a random stitch from the list of 30.
-The stitch will be announced and demonstrated in a video posted on the @JessicaLongEmbroidery Instagram feed and Jessica Long Embroidery Patreon page (https://www.patreon.com/JessicaLongEmbroidery)
+- Once a day, beginning on February 1st, Jessica will announce a random stitch from the list of 28.
+The stitch will be demonstrated in a video posted on the @JessicaLongEmbroidery Instagram feed and Jessica Long Embroidery Patreon page (https://www.patreon.com/JessicaLongEmbroidery)

-- If you have the called embroidery stitch on your card then complete that square.
-If the stitch is challenging just do your best!
+- If the embroidery stitch of the day is on anywhere on your 5x5 card, stitch it!
+If the stitch is challenging just do your best.
 This is an opportunity to try new stitches and have fun.
 You’ll get credit for the square regardless of your hand embroidery experience and technique.
 Feel free to comment and ask questions on the social media posts.

-- After Day 24: If you have all squares on your card called, comment on the social media post with “BINGO!”
-You will then have 24 hours to finish stitching your card (that should give you time to catch up, if needed) and share it with Jessica.
+- Blackout winner.
+After Day 24: If you have all squares on your card called, comment on the social media post with “BINGO!”
+You will then have 48 hours to finish stitching your card and share it with Jessica.
 If multiple people get blackouts on the same day they will all be considered winners once they complete stitching their cards.